johnrichardellis/SQL.GiveMeTheGoods/README.md

 When displaying the **Students** table, make an alias of the **PostalCode** column, the column should be called **Zip** instead.

+select PostalCode as Zip from Students;

 *(Add your query to the file exercise10.sql)*

 When displaying the **Students** table, refer to the table as **Learners** instead of Students.

+select * from Students as Leaners;

 *(Add your query to the file exercise11.sql)*